Your Needs, Met With Compassion

 From middle school to well beyond retirement, we provide sports-related injury prevention and care for non-surgical sports-related injuries.
 Our team will work with you to help determine the source of your injury, recommending specific strength and conditioning programs to help prevent re-injury going forward.
 While helping you heal, we can guide you through the process, referring you to physical therapy or occupational therapy as needed.

-Although nearly 90% of injuries can be healed without surgery, we can expedite a referral to an orthopedic surgeon when surgery is necessary.
+Although nearly 90 percent of injuries can be healed without surgery, we can expedite a referral to an orthopedic surgeon when surgery is necessary.

-The sports medicine specialists at CHI Franciscan can also help you reach peak fitness and performance, with insight on injury prevention, nutrition, sleep, mental preparation and more.
+The sports medicine specialists at Virginia Mason Franciscan Health can also help you reach peak fitness and performance, with insight on injury prevention, nutrition, sleep, mental preparation and more.

 Our goal is to provide individualized treatment to get you back to sports, work and school as safely and quickly as possible.